laggardkernel/proxifier-rules/README.md

 # Proxifier Rules

+**Unmaintained**, switched to Clash Premium, or Clash.Meta based GUIs like ClashX Pro, Clash for Windows, ClashDotNetFramework.
+Clash Premium has built-in support to handle GFW DNS pollution (which is not seen in Proxifier), `RULE-SET`, extra proxy protocols support like Shadowsocks(R), Vmess, Trojan.
+The only drawback of Clash I've known is that the Enhanced Mode is based on TUN and it makes `traceroute` fail to work.

 Rules for proxifier based on [lhie1/Rules][Rules].

 > A proxifier is a software program which can make other programs pass through a proxy server by intercepting and modifying their network requests.